 - Keeping aerated drinks in a bottle was a huge problem for a long time in the distribution of soft drinks.
 As such, until the advent of crown cork (crown cap), carbonated beverages were generally only available in pharmacies.

 - Over 1500 types of cork and other bottle stopper patents were filed to attempt to stop aerated drinks from losing their carbonation too quickly.
-Finally, in 1891, in the United States, William Painter invented the “crown cork”, which gave the first truly effective, mass producible, way to stop the carbonation from escaping from bottled carbonated drinks.
+In 1891, William Painter invented the “crown cork”, which gave the first truly effective, mass producible, way to stop the carbonation from escaping from bottled carbonated drinks.
 This allowed, for the first time, people to buy carbonated beverages they could store at home.

 - If you were to let all the CO2 out of a typical carbonated drink, at 1 atmosphere of pressure it would fill a volume about four times that of the original drink container.